-Commencing the Ocean Reef Consultation Process.
+• Commencing the Ocean Reef Consultation Process.

-It is recommended that Council NOTES the unconfirmed minutes of the Ocean Reef Marina Committee held on 17 July 2007, forming Attachment 1 to this Report.
+It is recommended that Council NOTES the unconfirmed minutes of the Ocean Reef Marina Committee held on 17 July 2007, forming Attachment 1 to Report CJ144-08/07.

 The objectives of the Ocean Reef Marina Committee are to provide leadership for, and oversight of, the Ocean Reef Marina project.